 Step 1: Clean the Drain

 Before you begin, you'll need to empty your dishwasher.
-Once you've put away your items, remove the bottom rack of the dishwasher and inspect the drain.
+Once you've put away the dishes from the last wash cycle, remove the bottom rack of the dishwasher and inspect the drain.

 Step 2: Focus on the Filter

-Once you've cleaned the drain, it's time to move on to the dishwasher filter.
-Remove the filter from the bottom of your dishwasher, and rinse it with hot water while using a toothbrush to gently scrub away any grease or food found on the mesh screen.
+Once you've cleaned the drain, it's time to move on to the dishwasher filter (which is usually located under the bottom spray arm or in the back corner of your dishwasher).
+Remove the filter from the bottom of your dishwasher and rinse it with hot water while using a toothbrush to gently scrub away any grease or food found on the mesh screen.
 Once both the mesh and plastic parts of the filter are squeaky clean, lock it back into place.

 Your dishwasher door likely gets a lot of traffic, and that means it picks up a lot of fingerprints and germs.
 To clean the inside of your dishwasher door, take a soapy sponge and wipe off any debris or grease.
-Do this along the top and sides of the door, as well.
-For the front, use paper towels and an all-purpose cleaner to wipe away any surface germs.
+Be sure to clean the top and sides of the door as well.

 Step 4: Run a Cycle with Only Vinegar